-- 4 tsp. cream, half & half or milk
+- 4 teaspoons Half & half or milk

-- Whisk egg and vanilla extract into the half and half cream and pour the mixture into the bowl with the rest of the ingredients, mix until the dough comes together and then add the blueberries.
+- Whisk egg and vanilla extract into the half and half cream and pour the mixture into the bowl with the rest of the ingredients.
+Mix until the dough comes together and then add the blueberries.
 Do not over-mix or the blueberries will burst.

-Bake in the oven for 22 to 25 minutes until scones are lightly golden brown.
+- Bake in the oven for 22 to 25 minutes until scones are lightly golden brown.
 Transfer scones to a wire rack to cool a bit before adding the glaze.